Salissa4/Gypsy/README.md

 ## Description

 Do you ever travel and visit cool places but have no way to track the awesome places you would like to revisit?
-Gypsy is an app that allows any user to create a profile, drop markers on locations in Austin, Dallas, or Houston, allowing you, the traveler to save with a the ability to write a description.
+Gypsy is an app that allows any user to create a profile, drop markers on locations in Austin, Dallas, or Houston, allowing you, the traveler to save a location with a the ability to write a description.

 ## User Story